mindfiredigital/filemaker_laravel/README.md

 Note that if you are using version control you do not want the .env file to be a part of your repository so it is included in .gitignore by default.

+# Usage

+## Creating a Model

+Artisan is the name of the command-line interface included with Laravel.
+It provides a number of helpful commands for your use while developing your application.
+It is driven by the powerful Symfony Console component.
+To view a list of all available Artisan commands, you may use the list command:

+	php artisan list

+Generally we create models in laravel by using the following artisan command.
+	php artisan make:model Test

+Here Test.php model file will be generated inside app/Test.php.
+This class extends Laravel's Eloquent Model class but we need it to extend the filemaker_laravel Model class instead.
+Delete the following line from the newly created Test.php file:

+	use Illuminate\Database\Eloquent\Model;

+Then add the following line in its place:

+	use filemaker_laravel\Database\Eloquent\Model;

+In your Model classes you need to specify the layout that should be used while querying  in your FileMaker database.
+In order to do this, add the following line inside the Test class:

+	protected $layoutName = 'YourTestLayoutName';

+By default Laravel will assume the primary key of your table is "id".
+If you have a different primary key you will need to add the following inside your class:

+	protected $primaryKey = 'YourTestPrimaryKey';